ERC Project Management

 ERC projects are generally conducted in accordance with the standard regulations of Horizon Europe.
 Nevertheless, some special features for ERC measures must also be taken into account.

-Hiking shoes, a map, a compass and a rope with snap hooks are lying on the wooden floor.
+Hiking boots, a map, a compass and a rope with snap hooks on a wooden floor.

 ERC projects are generally conducted in accordance with the standard regulations of Horizon Europe.
 Nevertheless, some special features for ERC measures must also be taken into account.